benmiller314/dsam2023fall/README.md

         - [ ] show students how to make that subdirectory private with .gitignore
 - [ ] Email students with hardware recommendations and software to download before the first class
     * [ ] also add reading from Hayles or J. Murray??
+        - [ ] or what about the Wesch video?